IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

 The following screenshot shown the Week View along with its visual elements:

+1. Navigation Header

+2. Time slots

+3. Day headers

+4. Activities in the time slots

 ![](images/weekView.PNG)

+The following properties could be used in order to configure different week view aspects and behaviors:

+-	`weekViewDisplayMode` - Display mode.
+The week view can be configured to show all 7 week days or only the days configured as working days.

+-	`timeSlotInterval` - Time slot duration.
+Configure the time slots' duration.
+Currently 5, 6, 10, 15, 30 and 60 minutes are supported.

+-	`workingHoursDisplayMode` - Working days and hours.
+You can configure this view to display only working hours or all 24 hours.

 #### <a id="day-view"></a>Day View

 Shows hour-based view of the selected day, the hours are listed vertically going from top to bottom.
 This view contains time-slot segments with same length and different height based on the time range of the appointment.

 The following screenshot shown the Day View along with its visual elements:

+The following screenshot shown the Day View along with its visual elements:

+1. Navigation Header

+2. Time slots

+3. Day headers

+4. Activities in the time slots

 ![](images/dayView.PNG)

+The following properties could be used in order to configure different day view aspects and behaviors:

+-	`dayViewDisplayMode` - Visible days.
+You can control how many days are visible at a time in the day view.
+Currently between 1 and 7 days are supported.

+-	`timeSlotInterval` - Time slot duration.
+Configure the time slots' duration.
+Currently 5, 6, 10, 15, 30 and 60 minutes are supported.

+-	`workingHoursDisplayMode` - Working days and hours.
+You can configure this view to display only working hours or all 24 hours.
 #### Topics

 -	[Adding igScheduler](igscheduler-adding-igscheduler.html)